-As a physician, you are a highly educated and trained medical professional who has the most prestigious educational qualifications - and you have earned a highly sought after license to take care of patients when they have medical problems.
+As a physician, you are a highly educated and trained medical professional who carries the most prestigious educational qualification—and you have earned a highly sought after license to take care of patients when they have medical problems.
 Yet there is no reason that any doctor should be limited to a particular career blueprint.

 If you want to take a professional path that allows you to achieve your professional and personal priorities, you have a variety of options.

-*Dr. Snyder is a clinically busy gastroenterologist who is very active on influential local hospital committees and boards.
-A private practice physician in a group of 5, he has built strong relationships with the senior level hospital administration and has been able to negotiate a convenient and optimal scheduling process for his group's GI procedures.
+*Dr. Snyder is a clinically busy gastroenterologist who is very active and influential on local hospital committees and boards.
+A private practice physician in a group of 8, he has built strong relationships with the senior level hospital administration and has been able to negotiate a convenient and optimal scheduling process for his group's procedures.
 He also oversees a strong financial arrangement at the hospitals where his group has privileges.
 He has a great deal of influence on the group practice decisions as well as on hospital wide decisions.